RepDuel/RepDuel/README.md

----

 # 🥇 RepDuel

-**RepDuel** is a gamified fitness platform for tracking workouts, competing on leaderboards, and analyzing performance — all in real time.
+**RepDuel** is a gamified fitness platform for tracking workouts, competing on leaderboards, and analyzing performance.
 Built with a cross-platform Flutter frontend and a high-performance FastAPI backend, RepDuel is designed for lifters, athletes, and fitness enthusiasts who want accountability, progression, and community.

 ---